-With a new calendar year, there are going to be several changes to your tax bill – both good and bad.
+With a new calendar year, your business is in for a payroll tax hike with Canada Pension Plan (CPP) and Quebec Pension Plan (QPP) increases that started January 1, 2021.
 Here is a list of new rates you’ll pay at the federal level.

 Employment Insurance (EI)

 The employee and employer rates remain unchanged for 2021, while the maximum insurable earnings increased from $54,200 to $56,300.